Jaren Jackson: Coaching career

 Jackson coached in the Continental Basketball Association (CBA) for the Gary Steelheads during the 2005–06 season and Pittsburgh Xplosion during the 2006–07 season.

 Jackson had served as assistant coach of Fort Wayne Mad Ants with their first season in NBA Development League (D-League) before coaching their second season.
 Jackson returned to the Fort Wayne Mad Ants for the 2014–15 season.

 Since retiring as a player, Jackson has held several basketball coaching positions at both the college and minor league level.
 He has been the head coach of the Saint John Millrats of the National Basketball League of Canada.

 Jackson was named the head coach of the National Basketball League of Canada's Ottawa SkyHawks on November 25, 2013.

 On January 19, 2021, the Westchester Knicks announced that they had hired Jackson as assistant coach.

 On May 5, 2023, the University of the Incarnate Word announced that Jackson is being added as an assistant coach by new head coach Shane Heirman.

 Personal life

 Jackson married fellow Hoya Terri Carmichael Jackson, the director of operations at the Women's National Basketball Players Association.
 They are the parents of Jaren Jackson Jr., who played college basketball for Michigan State before being selected 4th overall in the 2018 NBA draft by the Memphis Grizzlies.
+They divorced in 2026.